2giosangmitom/2giosangmitom.github.io/content/articles/js-promise-mistakes.md

 ---
-pubDate: '2025-08-12'
+pubdate: 2025-08-12
-updatedDate: '2025-08-13'
+updatedDate: 2025-08-13
-tags:
+tags: ['programming', 'javascript']
-  - programming
-  - javascript
 ---

-# 5 Mistakes I Made While Working with JavaScript Promises
+# 5 Mistakes JavaScript developers often made when working with Promises

 Hello everyone!
-Today, I want to share some mistakes I've made when working with JavaScript Promises, along with the reasons behind them.
+Today, I want to share some mistakes JavaScript developers often made when working with JavaScript Promises, along with the reasons behind them.
 Hopefully, my experiences can help you avoid falling into the same traps.

 ## Let's go